 Supportive Periodontal Care

-After Drs.
-Goodner or Roberts has completed the active phase of periodontal treatment, your periodontal disease will be under control.
+After Dr. Goodner or Dr. Roberts has completed the active phase of periodontal treatment, your periodontal disease will be under control.
 He will provide you with a personalized maintenance program of care to keep your gums healthy.

 Why is supportive periodontal care important?